Our Services

 Parker Bath

 We have a bath which is specially adapted for the disabled and is electrically controlled.
-This, along with the hoist enables wheelchair bound clients to enjoy a bath.
+This, along with the hoist, enables wheelchair bound clients to enjoy a bath.

 Laundry